AckerlyXu/heima/articles/cosmos-db/local-emulator.md

 6. Navigate to `%ProgramFiles%\Azure Cosmos DB Emulator` and find the docdbemulator_000001.etl file.
 7. Send the .etl file along with repro steps to [askcosmosdb@microsoft.com](mailto:askcosmosdb@microsoft.com) for debugging.

+### <a id="uninstall"></a>Uninstall the local Emulator

+1. Exit all open instances of the local Emulator by right-clicking the Azure Cosmos DB Emulator icon on the system tray, and then clicking Exit.
+It may take a minute for all instances to exit.
+2. In the Windows search box, type **Apps & features** and click on the **Apps & features (System settings)** result.
+3. In the list of apps, scroll to **Azure Cosmos DB Emulator**, select it, click **Uninstall**, then confirm and click **Uninstall** again.
+4. When the app is uninstalled, navigate to C:\Users\<user>\AppData\Local\CosmosDBEmulator and delete the folder.

 ## Next steps

 In this tutorial, you've done the following: